gonzalezhomar/gonzalezhomar-academic/content/post/surfeando/index.md

 # Featured image
 # Place an image named `featured.jpg/png` in this page's folder and customize its options here.
 image:
-  caption: 'Image credit: Silver Surfer'
+  caption: 'Image credit: Silver Surfer.
+Marvel, no me demandes.'
   focal_point: ""
   placement: 2
   preview_only: false